onflow/cadence/docs/language.md

 // Create a reference to the storage location `account.storage[Counter]`
 // and allow access to it as the type `Counter`.
 //
-let counterReference: &Counter = &account.storage[Counter] as Counter
+let counterReference: &Counter = &account.storage[Counter] as &Counter

 counterReference.count  // is `42`